skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

 ### Testing the register with a temporary bus
 * If there's no connection to a bus and you set load high, the 74LS173A chip will default the inputs as high voltage as there's typically a pull-up resistor, therefore all the bits of the register will set to 1 if there's an open circuit with the bus
 ![404]({{ site.url }}/images/8bit/register/disconnectedbus.PNG)
-  * This happened because load was high and enable was low (and since there's only this register there's literally no enabled bits in the bus, thus the bus is an open circuit (the input is floating and not grounded as although the BUS LEDs are connected to ground they are a diode, meaning that they are designed such that current only goes in one direction.
-Since the LEDs are aligned in a way to expect the current to come from the BUS, they are disallowing the situation where there are no current comming from the BUS and an input pin pull-up resistor wants to sink via the BUS leds connected to ground (that is not allowed as the LED blocks the current going that way, it essentially behaves then as an open circuit)))
+  * This happened because load was high and enable was low (and since there's only this register there's literally no enabled bits in the bus, thus the bus is an open circuit (the input is floating and not grounded as although the Bus LEDs are connected to ground they are a diode, meaning that they are designed such that current only goes in one direction.
+Since the LEDs are aligned in a way to expect the current to come from the Bus, they are disallowing the situation where there are no current comming from the Bus and an input pin pull-up resistor wants to sink via the Bus leds connected to ground (that is not allowed as the LED blocks the current going that way, it essentially behaves then as an open circuit)))
-    * Later we will add a set of 8 \\(10k\Omega\\) resistors connected to the BUS and to ground to default the value of the BUS to 00000000 when there's no party enabling the BUS.
+    * Later we will add a set of 8 \\(10k\Omega\\) resistors connected to the Bus and to ground to default the value of the Bus to 00000000 when there's no party enabling the Bus.
-      * Since their resistane is significantly high, they should not sink in much current when the bus is enabled, thus not affecting the normal behavour of the BUS.
+      * Since their resistane is significantly high, they should not sink in much current when the bus is enabled, thus not affecting the normal behavour of the Bus.
 * If we set the load low and the enable high we should be able to move the contents of the register to the bus
 ![404]({{ site.url }}/images/8bit/register/loadlowenablehigh.PNG)
 * Try to load a bus with some pins connected to ground such that the received load is a combination of 1s and 0s.